NikKowPHP/mi/a.md

 #### **Toolkit Summary**
 *   **Principle: Dissonance is Data.** Conflict isn't a sign of failure; it's a sign the music is interesting.
 Your job is to conduct through it, not avoid it.
 *   **Tool: Repairing a Connection.** A high-stakes application of the Core Duo: Regulate yourself first (**Conductor's Breath**), then make the other person feel heard (**Empathy Loop**).
-*   **Tool: Setting a Boundary.** The **"Validate, State, Offer"** script is a framework for saying "no" gracefully by protecting your resources while minimizing SCARF threats.
+*   **Tool: Setting a Boundary.** The **"Validate, State, Offer"** model is a framework for saying "no" gracefully by protecting your resources while minimizing SCARF threats.
 *   **Tool: Giving Feedback.** The "tune-up" model avoids a Status threat: **1.
 Get Permission, 2.
 Share Data (Not Drama), 3.
 Co-Create the Solution.**

 #### **Troubleshooting the Messy Middle**